Mesh Augmentation of LoRaWAN-based IoT Networks: Introduction

 We present LoRaWAN IoT Mesh Augmentation (LIMA) -- a novel technique for seamlessly incorporating mesh networking within LoRaWAN.
 LIMA increases the effective coverage range to well beyond the maximum LoRa range via multi-hopping, significantly reduces the energy consumed by the end-devices, and reduces infrastructure costs by eliminating the need for additional backhauled gateways.
 Further, LIMA provides these benefits with no changes to the end-device, the servers, or the LoRaWAN standard, allowing self-organizing LIMA mesh routers to be simply "dropped in" to an existing LoRaWAN network.
-LIMA is a mesh routing protocol that is fully compliant with the LoRaWAN standard in that the presence of the mesh network is transparent to both the server and the endpoint.
+LIMA is a mesh routing protocol that works within the LoRaWAN standard in that the presence of the mesh network is transparent to both the server and the endpoint.

 Mesh augmentation of an existing or new LoRaWAN deployment using LIMA comprises of two platforms: a \textit{LIMA Router (LR)} and a \textit{LIMA Gateway (LG)}, both of which participate in running the LIMA protocol.
 An LG requires backhaul Internet connectivity as well as line power, whereas an LR does not require connectivity and can run on solar power or batteries.
 We have constructed the LG and LR using software modifications to a commercial LoRaWAN Gateway (see section \ref{sec:evaluation}), although other options including starting from scratch are possible.
+In particular, one could also use a commercial LoRaWAN Relay~\cite{loraallianceRelaySpec} product as a starting point; however, in this case, additional functionality pertaining to "waking up" a Relay using a WOR/WOR-Ack needs to be implemented.
+All of our work in this paper has been done assuming that an LR is based off of a Gateway, and is continuously awake.
+LIMA includes several novel features that enable efficient routing and transparent multi-hop forwarding within a LoRaWAN network: